 If you’ve decided a Chromebook is the way to go, these are the systems we currently recommend based on different needs and budgets.
 They range widely in price and features, but all weigh under three pounds, have 8-12 hours of battery life, and include at least 32GB of storage with the ability to add more.

-Best Budget Chromebook: Samsung Chromebook 4
+Best Value Chromebook: Samsung Chromebook 4

 Then there’s the military-grade build specifications, which makes the Chromebook 4 resistant to drops, vibrations, sudden changes in temperature, dust, and low pressure.
 That sturdiness doesn’t translate to bulk, however, as it still weighs under three pounds.